c6o/docs/content/guides/firstapp.md

 * Applications should simple to set up and use.
 Provisioners should hide the complexity of application installation, removal and configuration.
 Documentation should avoid the use of jargon where possible.

 * Applications should be well defined.
 Applications should not install more or less than is required for the application.
-If applictions require other components or applications to extend functionality, for example, logging or metrics they should use application linking when possible.
+If applications require other components or applications to extend functionality, for example, logging or metrics they should use application linking when possible.

 * Status reporting and error handling.
 Application provisioners should report status and handle errors in case of failure.

 To get started, we'll have a look at the Node-RED example application spec and provisioner.
-[Node-RED](http://nodered.org) is a low-code programming tool for building event driven IoT applications.
+[Node-RED](http://nodered.org) is a low-code programming tool for building event-driven IoT applications.

 ## A Simple CodeZero Application